Tennessee Supreme Court: Judicial selection

 The method by which Tennessee's supreme court justices are selected has changed significantly over the years.

 Originally, each justice was elected by the Tennessee General Assembly for life.

 An 1853 amendment to the state constitution set judicial terms of office to eight years (even with changes in the election process, the tenure has remained the same ever since) and provided that all judges (including supreme court justices) would be elected by the people.
 Under this arrangement, a justice could enter office either through gubernatorial appointment (to fill a vacancy) or by winning a partisan election.
-Either way, the justice would have to stand for reelection during the next general state election.
+Either way, the justice would have to stand for re-election during the next general state election.

 In 1971, a statute modified this process at the appellate level.
 Under a modified version of the Missouri Plan, appellate judges (including supreme court justices) would be subjected only to a "Yes/No" retention vote rather than to any challenge from an electoral opponent.
-Thus it became impossible to become an appellate judge without being appointed by the governor.
+Thus, it became impossible to become an appellate judge without being appointed by the governor.

 The revised statute was subject to litigation.
 In the case of Higgins v.
 Dunn (1973), the Court held that the retention elections were constitutional, as the constitution specified only that judges must be elected, without precisely defining what kinds of elections the General Assembly must enact for that purpose.
-Justice Allison Humphries, in his dissent, opined that the supreme court justices approving the constitutionality of the Modified Missouri Plan had, "like Esau, sold their soul for a mess of pottage" and had made the judicial branch subordinate to the legislative branch.
+Justice Allison B. Humphries, in his dissent, opined that the supreme court justices approving the constitutionality of the Modified Missouri Plan had, "like Esau, sold [their] precious birthright, equality and freedom for a mess of potage" and had made the judicial branch subordinate to the legislative branch.